 Split testing

-A split test, also known as A/B test or bucket test is an experiment to determine the selection choices of different groups.
-Here two different versions of the same product are given to the customers at the same time, and their response in selecting one is noted.
-One of the variants would be the one which is currently in use while the other one would be the modified version of it.
-A/B testing can also be performed incorrectly which will undermine the validity of the results.
-This could happen from conducting both phases of tests at two different times or by assigning users to one or the other A/B version of the same product using any non-random method.
+A split test, also known as an A/B test or bucket test, is an experiment to determine the selection choices of different groups.
+Here, the customers are given two different versions of the same product simultaneously, and their responses to selecting one are noted.
+One of the variants would be the one currently in use, while the other would be its modified version.
+A/B testing can also be performed incorrectly, undermining the results’ validity.
+This could happen by conducting both phases of tests at two different times or assigning users to one A/B version of the same product using any non-random method.

-There are other few other tests which are similar to A/B testing like Multivariate testing or Multinomial, but the differences are that they test more than two variants of the same product.
+A few other tests, such as multivariate or multinomial testing, are similar to A/B testing.
+Still, the difference is that they test more than two variants of the same product.

 Lean startup concepts have been used extensively in different areas in many ways.
 Two of the unique purposes of Lean Startup is as follows: